Mona Lisa

 One of the Mona Lisa’s most fascinating aspects is her enigmatic smile.
 Leonardo da Vinci achieved this effect through a painting technique called sfumato, where he blended colors and edges so subtly that the viewer perceives different expressions depending on where they look.
 If you focus on her eyes, her smile seems more pronounced.
 When looking directly at her mouth, however, the smile appears to fade.
 Leonardo, an expert in anatomy, studied facial muscles extensively to master this effect, giving the Mona Lisa a lifelike, yet elusive, expression.

-The Technique Behind the Mysterious Smile
+Secrets Behind the Mysterious Smile

 Although Leonardo was Italian, the Mona Lisa now resides in the Louvre in Paris, France.
 In 1516, Leonardo moved to France at the invitation of King Francis I and took the Mona Lisa with him.
 After his death in 1519, the French king kept the painting, and it eventually became part of France’s royal art collection.
 In 1797, following the French Revolution, it was permanently displayed at the Louvre.